 Are there cloud apps that are used but not in compliance with your organization's policy?

-Let's say that you assume you don't have any access to your cloud environment by risky IP addresses (for example, anonymous proxies and Tor).
+Let's say that you assume you don't have any access to your cloud environment by risky IP addresses.
+As an example, let's say Tor.
 But you create a policy for risk IPs just to make sure:

-In the portal, go to Control and choose Policies.
+In the portal, go to Control and choose Templates.

-At the end of the User logon from a non-categorized IP address row, choose the plus sign (+) to create a new policy.
+At the end of the Logon from a risky IP address row, choose the plus sign (+) to create a new policy.

-Change the policy name so you'll be able to identify this policy.
+Change the policy name so you can identify it.

-Under Activity filters, choose + to add a filter.
-Scroll down to IP tag, and then choose Anonymous and Tor.
+Under Activities matching all of the following, choose + to add a filter.
+Scroll down to IP tag, and then choose Tor.

 Now that you have the policy in place, you're surprised to see that you get an alert that the policy was violated.